pagopa/azure-synthetic-monitoring/README.md

 | HTTP_CLIENT_TIMEOUT           | timeout used by the http client performing the availability requests                           | yes      | -         |
 | LOCATION                      | region name where this job is run                                                              | yes      | -         |

+## Deploy

+To deploy this job you can use the module `monitoring_function` provided in [terraform-azurerm-v3](https://github.com/pagopa/terraform-azurerm-v3)